Pittsboro, Indiana: Fire Board

 The Fire Board oversees the fire department and has final approval of annual budgets, hiring and firing, expenditures not previously budgeted, and future planning.
-The Fire Board shall consist of five members.
+The Fire Board consists of five members.
 The Town Council appoints two citizen members, the Middle Township Trustee appoints two citizen members, and the Fire Department appoints one.
 The Fire Department is housed in one station on Main Street in Pittsboro.
-The fire chief shall oversee the Fire Department and is appointed by the Fire Board.
+The fire chief oversees the Fire Department and is appointed by the Fire Board.
 There are twelve full-time firefighters and about twenty reserve firefighters.
-The Fire Department protects about thirty five square miles in Pittsboro and Middle Township.
-They provide fire suppression, auto extrication, ambulance service, and fire prevention services.
+The Fire Department protects about thirty-five square miles in Pittsboro and Middle Township.
+They provide fire-suppression, auto-extrication, ambulance, and fire-prevention services.

 Police Safety Board

 The Town Council as a whole serves in an additional capacity as the Police Safety Board.
 The Safety Board chooses the Town Marshal, is in charge of hiring and firing of police officers, and serves as the disciplinary board.
-The Police Department consists of five full-time police officers and several reserve officers.
+The Police Department consists of eight full-time Police Officers, two part-time Officers and one Reserve Officer.
 Their offices are located at Town Hall.
 The Police Department shall enforce all state laws and local ordinances.
 A Town Marshal appointed by the Town Council and oversees the Police Department.
 The Police Department provide public safety, patrols Town streets, educates the public, and maintains order at public meetings.

 Departments

 Police Department

-The Pittsboro Police Department is established under a 5 member police commission.
+The Pittsboro Police Department is established under a 5-member police commission.
 The town council appoints the police commission members.
 The police commission appoints the chief of police.
-There are currently 10 full time officers and 1 reserve officer.
+There are currently 9 full time officers, 2 part-time officers and 1 reserve officer.
 The police department is responsible for investigating crimes, patrolling the town, traffic control, public safety and crime prevention.
 The department participates yearly in National Night Out.